Beijing Design Week: Forum

 The Beijing Design Week Forum is one of the main sections of BJDW.
 Policymakers and industry leaders aim to share their experience in design during the day-long event.
 The BJDW Forum articulates itself around different themes depending on the year.
 Past speakers have included Daan Roosegaarde, Masayuki Kurokawa, Marcel Wanders, and Min Wang.

-Guest City
+Guest city

 Every year, BJDW hosts a guest city representative to share their wisdom and experience.
 The aim is to promote institutional exchange as well as commercial and economic opportunities amongst the two cities.
 Past participants have been London, Milan, Amsterdam, and in 2014, Barcelona.

 Design Fair

 The Beijing design market is the platform for trading design and copyrights, products, talents, and services.
 The development of the Beijing Design Market focuses on two aspects: design trading and market consumption.

 Design Hop

 The Design Hop is the exhibition component of the BJDW.
 Located in different areas in Beijing, it showcases projects from designers and companies from around the world.
-Design hop is considered one of the most dynamic sections of BJDW, involving events, exhibitions, installations, seminars, and lectures.
+Design Hop is considered to be one of the most dynamic sections of BJDW, involving events, exhibitions, installations, seminars, and lectures.